wwu-mmll/photonai_module_template/README.md

 **In order to access your algorithms and functions in photonai you have to import your module once in your final script.
 This triggers the registration process in the photonai core module!**

+## Release a version of your software (on pypi)
+We suggest releasing via the github website.
+Simply create a release and an according tag.
+The tag is then used as version number and (if configured) the desired version is immediately build and released on pypi.

 Documentation avaiable at: [Documentation](https://wwu-mmll.github.io/photonai_module_template/)